LightBitsLabs/los-csi/docs/src/workload_deployment/helm/secret_and_storage_class_helm.md

 > **NOTICE:**
 >
-> The chart will validate the required fields are provided.
+> The chart will validate that the required fields are provided.
-> case they are not provided an error will be presented.
+> If they are not provided an error will be presented.
 >
-> For example, case `global.jwtSecret.jwt` is not provided, we will get the following error:
+> For example, if `global.jwtSecret.jwt` is not provided, we will get the following error:
 >
 > ```bash
 > Error: execution error at (lb-csi-workload-examples/charts/storageclass/templates/secret.yaml:1:85): global.jwtSecret.jwt field is required